-confusion and rapid changes in brain function that occur with physical or mental illness.
+Delirium is sudden severe confusion due to rapid changes in brain function that occur with physical or mental illness.

 Acute confusional state; Acute brain syndrome